tobanteAudio/juce-cookbook/chapters/testing/unit_test.md

 ## JUCE Unit Tests

-- How to run them in a plugin build
+- How to run them in a plug-in build